Skip to Site Header Skip to Main Content Skip to Footer

 Key Takeaways

-- Trending Wellness: From pro athletes to biohackers, cold plunges are now a staple in modern recovery routines.
+• Wellness Trends: From athletes to biohackers, cold plunges have become a go-to in modern recovery routines.

 What is a Cold Plunge?

-A cold plunge, often referred to as an ice bath, involves immersing the body in cold water, typically at temperatures below 60°F (15°C).
-This practice has been utilized for centuries, with roots in ancient traditions that recognized the health benefits of alternating between hot and cold exposure.
+A cold plunge, sometimes called an ice bath, involves immersing your body in water below 60°F (15°C).
+This practice dates back centuries, rooted in traditions that valued the health benefits of alternating hot and cold exposure.

 The Popularity Surge

-Curious how chilling in ice became a wellness ritual?
-Dive into The History of the Ice Bath to learn how this cool practice made its way from ancient traditions to modern recovery rooms.
+So how did sitting in ice water become a wellness staple?
+Check out The History of the Ice Bath to see how this ancient practice found its way into modern recovery routines.

 Pair your cold plunge routine with the Chilipad for all-night cooling comfort.
 With precise temperature control, the Chilipad helps you stay cool, fall asleep faster, and wake up refreshed—no ice bath required.